vijender-singh/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 TRINITY_DN21012_c2_g1_i3.p1     TRINITY_DN21012_c2_g1_i3.p1     2.4016  1       2.65392 2.8545  25.8846
 TRINITY_DN17708_c0_g1_i3.p1     TRINITY_DN17708_c0_g1_i3.p1     2.27485 1       2.74287 0.890033        8.71362
 ```
+The GFOLD output has 7 coloumns
+**GeneSymbola and GeneName** columns are self explanatory as they provide information on gene symbol and name.
+**GFOLD** column provides fold change values in log2 format and can be used to obtain a biological meaningful ranking of genes.
+Any gene that passes the significance cutoff (p-value) of 0.01 and shows 2 or more fold change in expression have values indicated against them.
+Genes not satisfying these 2 criterias have value=0 against them.
+Values are calculated as log2(s2/s1).
+The significance cut off can be set by using -sc flag.
+Since the values are in log2 format, the cut off starts at +1 for upregulated genes and -1 for downregulated genes.
+Genes with values greater than +1 (1.2435,2.4982,3.53474 etc) have 2 fold increase in expression in s2 samples wheres values less than -1 (-1.6584,-2.0078,-4.6768 etc) will have 2 fold lower or lesser expression in s2 compared to s1.
+**E-FDR** column represents the FDR values calculated to correct for multiple testing.
+In absence of replicates the value is set to 1 as seen above.
+This column will have other values if we have replicates in our study.
+**log2fc** column have log2 fold change obtained from s2/s1 for all genes even for those who doesnot pass the significance cut off and have lover than 2 or no change in expression between conditions.
+These values are slightly different from GFOLD because fold change is based on the sampled expression level from the posterior distribution bt taking in account gene lengths.
+**1-RPKM** represent RPKM values for genes in s1 sample.
+**2-RPKM** represent RPKM values for genes in s2 sample.

 ### b.
 Differentially Expressed Genes using NOISeq